 But the new CEO was suitably bullish:”This is a deal that EMAP has dreamed of doing.
 Together, we want to become the biggest specialist publisher in the world.
 Our plans are as simple as that.
 In the fullness of time, say in three years or four years, Petersen could contribute up to 50% or more of Emap’s profits – it’s that big a deal.”

-That EMAP’s ownership of the US company didn’t even last three years might be only one of Kevin Hand’s regrets.
+That EMAP’s ownership of the US company didn’t even last three years might have been only one of Kevin Hand’s regrets.
 The profits never even started as revenue collapsed and the reeling British company struggled to justify the expensive acquisition.
 The deal killed its long-established reputation for buying smart – and for winning.

 The Petersen acquisition was a disaster.
-EMAP finally owned up to that in 2001 by selling-on the US company for $515m – less than half of what it had paid three years before.
+EMAP finally owned up to that in 2001 by selling-on the US company for $515mn – less than half of what it had paid three years before.
 How the deal was ever signed-off by chairman Robin Miller – or the company’s 10-year Finance Director David Grigson – puzzled observers.
 But it cost the CEO his job.
-Hand was succeeded in 2003 by popular, longtime deputy Tom Moloney whose fingerprints had been all over the magazine successes Q, Empire, Mojo, FHM, Heat, Bliss and Just 17 magazine; and, latterly, also over vain attempts to bring the fateful US acquisition under control.
+Hand was succeeded in 2003 by longtime deputy Tom Moloney whose fingerprints had been all over the magazine successes Q, Empire, Mojo, FHM, Heat, Bliss and Just 17 magazine; and, latterly, also over vain attempts to bring the fateful US acquisition under control.

 Meanwhile, B2B media became EMAP’s biggest-earning and fastest-growing division.
 But you wouldn’t easily have found that in the publicity or investor presentations of the time.
 The company’s default image was as a consumer magazine publisher, ironically at a time when investors were just beginning to foresee the digital benefits for business information providers – and the flipside risks for consumer media.